LauraBrumleve/Digital-Libraries-Final-Project/pages/about.md

 The Copyright Statement is as follows: Copyright in all countries signatory to the Berne Convention.
 This edition is copyright Frederick Warne & Co.

 {% include feature/image.html objectid="Object_002" %}

+## Acknowledgments
+This website was created by Laura Brumleve used the CollectionBuilder-GH repository template and information to build the site from https://collectionbuilder.github.io/.
+I would additionally like to thank Professor John Walsh and Associate Instructor Alex Wingate.

 ## Citations
 McGreevy, N. (2022, March 28).
 Leap into the surprising, art-filled life of Beatrix Potter in a new exhibition.
 Smithsonian Magazine. https://www.smithsonianmag.com/smart-news/beatrix-potter-peter-rabbit-illustrator-biography-180979756/